 - Studies in film

-Native voices is a 16 semester credit concentration within the communication studies major.
+Native voices is a 16 credit concentration within the communication studies major.
 It explores local and global Indigenous perspectives, with the goal of studying media and creating stories with a multidisciplinary lens and a focus on social justice.